chrisrarig1/city-explorer-api/README.md

 - 10-06-2021 10:05pm - Application now has a fully-functional input, with a GET route for the location data
 - 10-06-2021 11:36pm - Application now has error handling and updated bootstrap format
+- 10-11-2021 11:00pm - Pulled in weather data from Json file
+- 10-12-2021 10:15pm - Added find function to generate weather
+- 10-13-2021 11:30pm - Replaced Json with API and pulled both weather and movie data to frontend

 ## Credit and Collaborations